laravel-streams/streams/docs/configuration.md

 php artisan vendor:publish --vendor=Anomaly\\Streams\\Platform\\StreamsServiceProvider --tag=config
 ```

-The above command will copy configuration files from their package location to the directory mentioned above so that you can modify them directly.
+The above command will copy configuration files from their package location to the directory mentioned above so that you can modify them directly and commit them to your version control system.

 ## Environment Variables